-Roscoe Postle Associates Inc. (RPA) was retained by Red Rock Energy Inc. (Red Rock) to prepare an independent Technical Report on the Fusion Uranium Zone (the Project), near Uranium City, Saskatchewan, Canada.
-This Technical Report conforms to NI 43-101 Standards of Disclosure for Mineral Projects.
-The purpose of this Technical Report is to support reactivation of Red Rock's TSX Venture listing and financing.
+Roscoe Postle Associates Inc. (RPA) was retained by Red Rock Energy Inc. (Red Rock) to prepare an independent Technical Report on the Fusion Uranium Zone (the Project), located on the Red Block 2 claim group (RB2 claim block) near Uranium City, Saskatchewan, Canada.
+The purpose of the Technical Report was to support reactivation of Red Rock's TSX Venture listing and financing.
+The report was issued on March 7, 2017 and filed on SEDAR on August 4, 2017.
+On August 15, 2017, Red Rock announced that it had changed its name to New Stratus Energy Inc. (New Stratus).